entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - The coding of *Qujingodus* is 0.

 52. Median extrascapular: present (0), absent (1)
-> Clement *et al.* (in review), Character 52.
+> Clement *et al.* (2024), Character 52.

 > - Character XX in 'early gnathostome phylogeny dataset'.

 > - The coding of *Qujingodus* is ?.

 53. Lateral extrascapulars, size of: less than the width of median extrascapular (0), approximately the same width as median extrascapular (1), more than the width of median extrascapular (2).  (ordered)
-> Clement *et al.* (in review), Character 53.
+> Clement *et al.* (2024), Character 53.

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): "In species coded for lateral extrascapulars being less than the width of median extrascapular, the median extrascapular could reach up to twice the width of the lateral extrascapular (e.g., *Miguashaia bureaui*).
+> - Clement *et al.* (2024): "In species coded for lateral extrascapulars being less than the width of median extrascapular, the median extrascapular could reach up to twice the width of the lateral extrascapular (e.g., *Miguashaia bureaui*).
 On the other hand, species coded as having lateral extrascapular more than the width of median extrascapular, the lateral extrascapular could reach up to twice the width of the median extrascapular (e.g., *Hadronector donbairdi*).
 Morphometric character 13 provides the ratio between the lateral extrascapular width and the median extrascapular width.
 For those species allowing us to measure the ratio, the plesiomorphic condition corresponds to a ratio smaller than 0.9, whereas apomorphic state 2 corresponds to a ratio greater than 1.1.
 Meristic character 2 provides the number of extrascapulars.
 Character 53 is linked with the presence of a median extrascapular (Char.
 52).
 The three character-states form a morphocline."

 > - The coding of *Qujingodus* is ?.